Cleveland Clinic logo

 How is hereditary hemorrhagic telangiectasia (HHT) treated?

-There is no cure for HHT, but treatments can improve symptoms and reduce the risk of serious complications.
-Scientists are still studying ways to treat HHT and advances are made in medicines that specifically target the formation of blood vessels.
+There’s no cure for HHT, but treatments can improve symptoms and reduce the risk of serious complications.
+Scientists are still studying ways to treat HHT, including medicines that specifically target how blood vessels form.

 Your healthcare provider treats you for existing symptoms and tests you for any HHT problems that haven’t shown symptoms yet.